Ruukshan/Github-kt/README.md

-# 🚀 GitHub 101 - GitHub For Beginners
+# ⭐ Git & GitHub Training – Beginner Friendly Guide

-Welcome to the **GitHub for Beginners** practice repository!
-This repo is designed to help you learn and practice essential GitHub workflows including forking, cloning, branching, committing, pushing, and creating pull requests.
+Welcome to the **Git & GitHub Training Repository!**
+This repository is created especially for the Intern Knowledge Transfer (KT) Session to help you understand and practice Git version control and GitHub workflows used in real-world projects.

 ## 📋 What You'll Learn
+By the end of this training, you will be able to:

 - ✅ Fork a repository
 - ✅ Clone a repository to your local machine